bio4j/el-grafo/readme.md

 A set of tools and libs for graph data manipulation and representation were explored in order to find the most suitable solution for the Bio4j database model visualization.

 On first trial, I discovered that the d3.js JavaScript library has its own [Force Layout](https://github.com/mbostock/d3/wiki/Force-Layout) for visualizing networks.
 It utilizes physical "forces" to arrange the elements and give attributes to the nodes (x and y coordinates, weight..) and links (source and target nodes).
 Although it is a flexible and interactive way to visualize these networks, it was decided that it was not suitable for this project as it jumbles the layout and the representation.
-Due to the dynamic nature of the d3.js JavaScript library the physics behind it would make it difficult in terms of useability.
+Due to the dynamic nature of the d3.js JavaScript library the physics behind it would make it difficult in terms of usability.

 Other very interesting open-source JavaScript libraries consulted where [cola.js](http://marvl.infotech.monash.edu/webcola): a constraint-Based Layout in the Browser that works with d3.js, or [joint](https://github.com/DavidDurman/joint) for interactive diagramming.

 The final election regarding the layout component of the project was to integrate the graph data lib [dagre.js](https://github.com/cpettitt/dagre) as the most orderly and simple way to layout the network.
 It has [graphlib](https://github.com/cpettitt/graphlib) library bundle on it to provide data structures for undirected and directed multi-graphs along with algorithms.
 Our case corresponds with Diagraph as they are directed multigraphs.

 On the rendering side, I decided to use [dagre-d3.js](https://github.com/cpettitt/dagre-d3), the d3-based rendered for dagre.js on the client-side, as the main core of the project.